GoodarzMehr/bevfusion/README.md

 ## Results

-The following table shows the IoU values of the camera-lidar model for different classes at three different thresholds.
+The following table shows the IoU values of the lidar-camera model for different classes at three different thresholds.

 | Threshold | Road | Car | Truck | Pedestrian |
 | :-------: | :--: | :-: | :---: | :--------: |